ashleyakbar/homework3_question5/README.md

 This class will be taught virtually using a synchronous remote modality, although students will be provided a classroom to gather for each lecture.
 A co-instructor will be present in the classroom for each lecture.
 Class will occur Mondays and Wednesdays from 10:00am-11:50am.
 Courses may also be recorded and made available for students who need to miss classes due to personal reasons, illness, or research related needs.

 ### ZOOM LINK AND CLASSROOM:
-Zoom Meeting ID for all sessions is 95398689633, with the passcode: 065918, or use the following direct link (the link is also available though the course GitHub page): https://rutgers.zoom.us/j/95398689633?pwd=fLMqBabEI3KR9qFIFYbswe08IdZM1Q.1.
+Zoom Meeting ID for all sessions is 95398689633, with the passcode: 065918, or use the following direct link (the link is also available through the course GitHub page): https://rutgers.zoom.us/j/95398689633?pwd=fLMqBabEI3KR9qFIFYbswe08IdZM1Q.1.

-Room B554 will also be available for the students to congregate for each lecture, with a co-intructor present.
+Room B554 will also be available for the students to congregate for each lecture, with a co-intructor present.(Room assignemnt can be subject to change)

 ### FACULTY AND STAFF:
 W. Evan Johnson, Ph.D.\